MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.People/Update-MgUserProfile.md

 ### -Skills
 Represents detailed information about skills associated with a user in various services.
-To construct, please use Get-Help -Online and see NOTES section for SKILLS properties and create a hash table.
+To construct, see NOTES section for SKILLS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphSkillProficiency[]